sumantaki93/Information_computation_atom_molecules/README.md

 One may use this script to execute information and complexity for atoms or molecules.
+(As an example {B3LYP,6-311G**} basis and functional are included for a couple of atoms and molecules as the test run)

 Input files are as follows
 -----------------------------